johandry/DevSecOpsVirtualEnv/README.md

     export BOX_LOCAL=0
     ./build.sh --vagrant

-To make it available, it have to be upload first. _This process can and will be automated_.
+To make it available, it have to be uploaded first. _This process can and will be automated_.
   1. Go to https://atlas.hashicorp.com/vagrant and login.
   1. Go to the box __DevSecOps_CentOS_7__.
   1. Create a new version going to __New Version__ at the left menu.
   1. Enter the version number.
-Make sure it is compatible with [RubyGems versioning](http://guides.rubygems.org/patterns/#semantic-versioning.
+Make sure it is compatible with [RubyGems versioning](http://guides.rubygems.org/patterns/#semantic-versioning).
   1. Enter the description.
 You can use the description of the previous version and add what is new.
   1. Click on __Create new provider__.
   1. Select the provider __VirtualBox__ and __Upload__.
 Click on __Continue to upload__.